-Volunteers Building Strong, Healthy & Prepared Communities
+Volunteers Building Strong, Healthy and Prepared Communities

 The Medical Reserve Corps (MRC) is working to improve the health and safety of communities in Wisconsin and across the country.
 Volunteers donate their time and expertise to prepare for and respond to emergencies, as well as promote healthy living throughout the year.
 MRC units organize and utilize medical and public health professionals such as physicians, nurses, pharmacists, dentists, veterinarians, and epidemiologists.
 Many community members— interpreters, chaplains, office workers, legal advisors, and others— can fill key support positions.